 Students in education degree programs will take courses in curriculum planning, child learning methods, and child development theories.
 Because textbooks and lectures can't fully prepare individuals for leading a class of kindergartners, education degree programs also include hands-on training.
 Aspiring teachers will spend one of their later semesters fully immersed in an internship or student-teaching experience.

 - Become a tutor.
 Tutoring can help prospective teachers gain knowledge and techniques needed for effective instruction and communication.

 In the United States, all public school teachers are required to obtain a state license after graduating from an approved teacher education program.
 Licensing requirements vary by state, but applicants must typically earn a bachelor's degree in education and pass a basic skills proficiency exam.
 Individuals who have earned a bachelor's degree in a field other than education may consider alternative certification routes.
 Private school teachers usually don't have to meet the state licensure requirement; however, many private schools prefer to hire teachers who have at least a bachelor's degree.
 Some states require kindergarten teachers to earn an additional endorsement in early childhood education.

 Some states require teachers to earn a master's degree within a certain amount of time after receiving their certification.
-A master's degree, such as a Master of Education, offers teachers the opportunity to specialize in a grade level, subject or specific facet of teaching, such as technology.
-These programs also seek to prepare teachers to become experts in pedagogy.
+A master's degree, such as a Master of Education, offers teachers the opportunity to specialize in a grade level, subject or specific facet of teaching, and at the same time offers them an opportunity for advancement.
+Graduate degrees also prepare teachers to become experts in pedagogy.

 - Take professional development courses.
 In order to remain licensed, states require teachers to participate in ongoing professional development or continuing education courses.